Freedom of religion in Russia: Registration

 The ROC appeared to have greater success reclaiming pre-revolutionary property than other groups, although it still had disputed property claims.
 At the end of the reporting period, the Moscow Diocese of the ROC owned more than 1,400 buildings, up from 130 in 1998.

 Property claims for the ROC are legally complicated, since there was no separation of church and state before the revolution.
 Most of the Orthodox church buildings that were returned to the ROC were not considered ROC property before 1917.
 The ROC was only entitled to use these buildings and theoretically could have been evicted, but there was no attempt to do so.
 The ROC fully owned only churches built, bought, or received after 1991.

 The Roman Catholic community reported 44 disputed properties, including the Saint Peter and Saint Paul Cathedral in Moscow.
 While most state-owned property was returned, the community had no success with buildings that had been privatized.
 The community continued to work with authorities in the federal and local levels to resolve these issues.

 Muslims in Beslan appealed to the Presidential Council for Cooperation with Religious Associations for the return of its Cathedral Mosque.

 The Jewish community was still seeking the return of a number of synagogues and cultural and religious artefacts.
 The Federation of Jewish Communities reported that federal officials had been cooperative in the community's efforts to seek restitution of former synagogues, as had some regional officials, although some Jews asserted that the Government had returned only a small portion of the total properties confiscated during the Soviet period.
 The international Chabad Lubavitch organization repeatedly sought return of the Schneerson Collection, a large collection of revered religious books and documents of the Lubavitcher rebbes, which the authorities consider part of the country's cultural heritage.

 Some human rights groups and religious minorities accused the Procurator General of encouraging legal action against a number of minority religions and of giving official support to materials that are biased against Muslims, Jehovah's Witnesses, the LDS, and others.
 There were credible reports that individuals within the federal security services and other law enforcement agencies harassed certain minority religious groups, investigated them for purported criminal activity and violations of tax laws, and pressured landlords to renege on contracts.
 In some cases the security services were thought to have influenced the Ministry of Justice to reject registration applications.

 Law enforcement officials in Kabardino-Balkariya reportedly kept lists of students who said Muslim prayers, had Muslim middle names, or who sent clips with Islamic themes through their mobile phones.
-During the reporting period, the Sova Center reported that in general the pressure on Muslims in Kabardino-Balkariya dropped with the appointment of the republic's new leadership.
+During the reporting period, the Sova Centre reported that in general the pressure on Muslims in Kabardino-Balkariya dropped with the appointment of the republic's new leadership.